Smart meter tariffs can save you a lot of money if you charge an electric car at home

 - Give you clear data on past electricity usage

-This last bullet point is key.
-Smart meter tariffs are basically ‘time of use’ tariffs.
+This last bullet point is key if you’re an electric car driver.
+Most EV-friendly smart meter tariffs are ‘time of use’ tariffs.

-Time of use is all about paying different rates at different times of the day.
+Time of use is all about paying different rates for your electricity at different times of the day.
 You may remember the Economy 7 scheme.
 You would pay half your normal rate for 7 hours during the night.

 To benefit from this new type of tariff, the electricity supplier will install a smart meter for free.
 The meter can then monitor your actual usage during the different time periods of the day and charge you accordingly.

 One of the best smart tariffs for electric car drivers at the moment is the Intelligent tariff provided by Octopus Energy.